DomiKamu/OhmerPrems/README.md

 All ***OhmerPrems*** modules (even free) remain under **proprietary license**.

-License (V2) keyfile for full version is granted for each OhmerPrems member, and of course, **cannot be shared, sold or distributed** to any third party (obviously, the license keyfile can be used on ALL personal computers).
+License V2 keyfile for full version of listed modules is granted for each OhmerPrems member, and of course, **cannot be shared, sold or distributed** to any third party (obviously, the license V2 keyfile can be used on ALL personal computers you're owning).
 Please read "LICENSE-FULL.txt" enclosed in your downloaded package for licensing conditions.

-All graphic materials, the "Ohmer" logo and related resources cannot be altered and/or used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).
+All graphic materials, the "Ohmer" logo and related resources cannot be altered and/or used for derivative works and remains the proprietary of Dominique Camus, Ohmer Modules & OhmerPrems developer.

 All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your developments).
 Thanks a lot, Xavier!